Body Mechanics Checklist

 - As always, keep your fingers soft and your hands relaxed, so the Chi can flow freely.

 Lastly, continually vary how you use your hands, so you are not overusing them in one particular way.
 That means learning a wide variety of skills, so you can mix-up your techniques, as you work.
 You should be continually shifting or varying your techniques during a session, and among all your sessions, in a day of work in massage.

-Open Pathways Institute for Integrative Massage is committed to giving you a wide range of massage skills, including practices in body awareness and healthy mechanics, so you can practice massage for decades.
+Open Pathways Institute for Integrative Massage is committed to giving you a wide range of massage skills through continuing education, including practices in body awareness and healthy mechanics, so you can practice massage for decades.